davetron5000/faas-is-a-what-now/markdown/contract.md

 ## Messages as Integration Test Data

 This means that if our functions always take messages, and we clearly document the sorts of messages they accept, we can use actual messages as test input to drive our functions.
+Meaning: our test data is unlikely to be wrong, so the behavior of our functions *given* that data will be an accurate portrayal of how they will work in production.

-It *also* means that we can record any messages *sent* by our code to feed into this centralized system.
+It *also* means that we can record any messages *sent* by our code to use as test data for other functions.
 Consider `sendWelcomeEmail`.
 It accepts a somewhat complex structure as input.
 As we did in `renderPageTest.js`, let's remove the hard-coded test data and grab a message from our  `EventTestCatalog`: